 If you are trying to clone USB drive to an SSD, check SSD Alignment to get better performance.

 Click Edit Partitions to resize partitions on the destination disk if needed.
-If you want to manually adjust partition size, you may upgrade to AOMEI Backupper Professional.
+You may upgrade to AOMEI Backupper Professional to enjoy this feature.

 The Sector by sector clone is not available when you trying to clone to a smaller drive.
 If you check it, the option Edit Partitions becomes unavailable.